tifgan/stftGAN/README.md

 ## Evaluation

 The Inception Score (IS) is computed with [score.py](https://github.com/chrisdonahue/wavegan/blob/master/eval/inception/score.py) from the WaveGAN repository.
-To also compute the Frechet Inception Distance (FID), we submitted an extension on that file which is currently being processed as a [pull request](https://github.com/chrisdonahue/wavegan/pull/23).
+To also compute the Fréchet Inception Distance (FID), we submitted an extension of that file which is currently being processed as a [pull request](https://github.com/chrisdonahue/wavegan/pull/23).

 ## License & co